ppfeister/sylva/docs/README.md

 #### GitHub Integration

-The GitHub integration queries GitHub for any known PGP keys, and scrapes the oldest and most recent 1000 authored commits (up to 2000 commits total) for any leaked identifying information.
+Query GitHub for any known PGP keys, and scrape both the oldest and most recently authored commits (up to 2000 commits total) for any leaked identifying information.

+Personal Access Token (PAT) authentication is required for PGP scraping, but is __not__ required for commit scraping.
+If a PAT is provided, commit scraping will have a higher rate limit.
+PAT does not require any permissions whatsoever.

 ### Built-in modules